Application and portfolio guidance for MA Design courses

 Design skills

-In your portfolio, we expect to see a range of good design skills and presentation appropriate to your background.
-It is important that applicants have previous education or experience in the design discipline they wish to study on the MA, and we will be looking for a professional standard of work.
+Demonstrate a range of design skills with presentation standards appropriate to your background.
+You should have prior education or experience in the design discipline you wish to study at the MA level.
+We are looking for work that meets a high professional level.

 Technical knowledge